Updated: May 31, 2022

 The National Health Service (NHS) is the umbrella term for the publicly funded health care system in the United Kingdom.

-Three Core Principles of the NHS
+Seven Core Principles of the NHS

 How does this link with Mental Health?